sanmai/pipeline/README.md

         return $this->veryExpensiveMethod();
     })->filter();
     ```
-  In the above case the pipeline will store an array internally, with which the pipeline will operate eagerly further along. *When in doubt, use a generator.*
+  In the above case the pipeline will store an array internally, with which the pipeline will operate eagerly whenever possible.
+Ergo, *when in doubt, use a generator.*

     ```php
     $pipeline->map(function () {